-- 1. Parents' counsel shall assist the parents in completing and filing with the clerk an updated Judicial Council form Notification of Mailing Address (JV-140) (JV-130) reflecting any changes in address, and proof of service on all parties. - 2.
-Whenever applicable, parents' counsel shall assist the parents in completing Sonoma County local form JC-101, Waiver of Rights.
+1. Parents' counsel shall assist the parents in completing and filing with the clerk an updated Judicial Council form Notification of Mailing Address (JV-140) reflecting any changes in address, and proof of service on all parties.

 10.15 PROCEDURES FOR REVIEWING AND RESOLVING COMPLAINTS (Dependency Proceedings)